Terrastories/terrastories/README.md

 > NOTE: Windows requires WSL 2.0 or virtualization in order to work.
 Additionally, it is possible that you may need to configure some additional settings for Terrastories to properly work on Windows.

-#### Tileserver (Offline "Field Kit" Mode)
+#### Offline "Field Kit" Mode

 If you plan on running Terrastories offline, you'll need to configure local tiles for offline use.

-A default, open-license map for using offline with Terrastories is available at https://github.com/terrastories/default-offline/tiles.
+A default, open-license map for using offline with Terrastories is available at https://github.com/terrastories/default-offline-tiles.
 You will have the option of downloading these using the setup script below.
-Alternatively, you can manually download these files and place them in the `tileserver/data` directory, and they should work when you load Terrastories in Field Kit mode.
+Alternatively, you can manually download these files and place them in the `map/` directory, and they should work when you load Terrastories in Field Kit mode.

 ### Setup